Looking for color-coding ideas or inspiration on how to use this technique in your planner?

 Decide if you’re willing (or in a position) to add some more planning stuff with you if you want to use a specific color-coding system.

-Because if you often use your planner in many different places (at home, office, other outdoor spaces), it’s really not functional to carry an array of items with you (especially if you’re not using a large bag!).
+Because if you often use your planner in many different places (at the home, office, other outdoor spaces), it’s really not functional to carry an array of items with you (especially if you’re not using a large bag!).

 And the point of color-coding is to be a helper to your planning system, not to unnecessarily complicate it.